 The temperature should remain between 60 and 64 degrees Fahrenheit since this is a cold-water species.
 Acidity should remain between a pH level of 6.5 and 7.5.
 Water hardness needs to remain between 7-8 dKH, which can be easily monitored using some water hardness testing strips.

 If you’re used to pets that require daily feeding, then feeding an axolotl will seem simple by comparison as they only need to eat two or three times each week.
 In the wild, these amphibians eat a diverse carnivorous diet that consists of fish, snails, insects, and other amphibians.
-For axolotls in captivity, brine shrimp, earthworms, and bloodworms tend to be the best feeders since they’re high in protein, and readily available, and axolotls will eat them without hesitation.
+For axolotls under human care, brine shrimp, earthworms, and bloodworms tend to be the best feeders since they’re high in protein, and readily available, and axolotls will eat them without hesitation.

 While there are other feed options available such as feeder fish or even small mammals like mice, these are generally shied away from for pet axolotls.
 They can introduce parasites to your pet’s tank, which could cause health problems.
 Your axolotl will definitely eat these foods, but it’s probably more risk than it’s worth.